hbradleyiii/ww/README.rst

 application helps with packing and unpacking entire WordPress websites to move the site from a development server to a live server.

-This software is developed for a very :ref:`specific environment <specific-environment>`, but should be easy to modify and extend to other use cases.
+This software is developed for a very specific `Environment`_, but should be easy to modify and extend to other use cases.
 It assumes your server OS is Ubuntu running Apache (and for installing WordPress, PHP and MySQL).
-For information on extending ww see :ref:`Package Iternals <package-internals>`.
+For information on extending ww see `Package Iternals`_.

 To run ww, the Python modules `ext_pylib <https://www.github.com/hbradleyiii/ext_pylib>`_, `MySQL-python <https://pypi.python.org/pypi/MySQL-python>`_ (for wordpress